tustin2121/James_Somerton_Transcripts/_videos/p5KpIROXhZw.md

 <compare>
 <james {% include timecode %}>

-Gaiman’s renown as an writer truly began in 1990 when he co authored *Good Omens* with literary giant Terry Pratchett. <mark fc>According to legend, Neil pitched the idea to Pratchett off hand at a convention to which Pratchett seems agreeable.
+Gaiman’s renown as an writer truly began in 1990 when he co authored *Good Omens* with literary giant Terry Pratchett. <mark fc=false>According to legend, Neil pitched the idea to Pratchett off hand at a convention to which Pratchett seems agreeable.
 Though Neil assumed that he was just being let down gently and put it out of his mind.</mark> Sometime later, Neil got a phone call from Pratchett who wanted to know how this misplaced antichrist idea might play out.

 </james>
 <comment id="pratchett">